HDLUtils/hdlregression/doc/src/api.rst

 add_generics()
 =======================================================================================================================

-Selects the generics to be used when running a testcase.
+Selects the generics to be used when running a test case.
-A test run is created when generics are added to a testcase, thus calling `add_generics()`_ two times will create two test runs.
+A test run is created when generics are added to a test case, thus calling `add_generics()`_ two times will create two test runs.

 .. code-block:: python